On Internet Boundaries and Pitching Guidelines

 Here’s what I don’t cover — and why:

-• I don’t cover spirits or brand-specific writeups (recipes, product reviews, or “X Best [insert spirit category here]”) — unfortunately I don’t have media placement for these stories at the moment; instead, I welcome brands to join my #LatinxIndustryNight series for exclusive on-premise activations
+• I don’t cover wine/beer/spirits or brand-specific write-ups (recipes, product reviews, or “X Best [insert spirit category here]”), or drink menu changes/specials, or gift guides — unfortunately, I don’t have media placement for these stories at the moment; instead, I welcome brands to join my #LatinxIndustryNight series for exclusive on-premise activations

-• I do not write about or participate in national or familial holidays (Cinco de Mayo, Mother’s Day, Father’s Day, Thanksgiving, Christmas) or made-up social media hashtag holidays (National Pizza Day).
-They trigger my familial estrangement and promote capitalist consumerism.
+• I do not write about or participate in national or familial holidays (Cinco de Mayo, Mother’s Day, Father’s Day, Halloween, Thanksgiving, Christmas, New Years) or made-up social media hashtag holidays (National Pizza Day).
+This includes holiday-related and/or seasonal menus, events, and gift guides.
+I typically disassociate because they also trigger my familial estrangement and I simply don't have the energy or desire to dedicate my time to these spectacles.
+Plus, they encourage excessive consumption.
 I prefer reporting on and celebrating underrated cultural holidays like Record Store Day, Flag Day, Bastille Day, Beaujolais Day, and Three Kings Day

 • I do not cover or promote brands, products, restaurants, events, or chefs for free.
 This includes (re)posting or sharing event info on my social media